-If you’re starting to feel frustrated or overwhelmed by your essay, take a break and do something else.
-A short walk around your neighborhood can help clear your mind and help you brainstorm new ideas for your composition.
-If you’re still feeling overwhelmed, do something completely unrelated to your essay and forget about it completely for a while.
+If you’re starting to feel frustrated or overwhelmed by your essay, take a break and do something else instead.
+A short walk around your neighborhood can clear your mind and help you brainstorm new ideas.
+If you’re still feeling overwhelmed, do something completely unrelated to your essay and forget about it for a while.
 If you try to work through the stress, you may end up producing subpar work.

 Read Other Essays for Inspiration

-Reading the essays of other students who successfully got into the college of their choice is a good way to find inspiration for your own writing.
-Look for common patterns in college admission essay samples, such as personal stories and a touch of humor.
+Reading the essays written by other students who successfully got into the college of their choice is a good way to source inspiration for your own work.
+Look for common patterns in college admission essay samples, such as personal stories or a touch of humor.
 You might also find some good ideas for structuring your essay to give it a breath of fresh air.

 Ask for College Essay Help